JimHokanson/adinstruments_sdk_matlab/README.rst

 Motivation
 ==========

 LabChart provides functionality for exporting data to a '.mat' file, although I have yet to get it to work.
-I also would prefer not to have files that are simply copies of the original data but in a different format.
+I also prefer not having files that are simply copies of an original file but in a different format.
 This code allows reading data directly from LabChart data files.

 ===================
 Top Level Functions
 ===================
 - adi.readFile : Reads a file
-- adi.binary_file_writer : Can be used to write a binary (.adibin) file
 - adi.convert : Converts the a given file to another format (e.g. from .adicht to .mat)

 ===================